jdiddydave/split-diff/README.md

 The code base is a bit of a mess, containing commented out old versions.
 This version is OK and workable.
 Simply typing a `split` code block will generate a split table.
 Enter data just like you would in a `diff` codeblock, and it will present it side by side.

 **TODO:** Allow diff'd code to retain its original language + syntax highlighting.
 Theoretically this would be set by adding it to the backticks like: `split.{lang}`.
+**TODO-2:** Wrap my head around how to offer this in the most convenient way to the Obsidian community.

 ## Inspiration